kevingur/heart-failure-detection-rf-vs-xgboost/README.md

 ⸻

-Evaluation Metrics
+##Evaluation Metrics

 Model performance is evaluated using multiple metrics to provide a comprehensive analysis:
-	•	Accuracy (for baseline comparison)
+	- Accuracy (for baseline comparison)
-	•	Precision
+	- Precision
-	•	Recall
+	- Recall
-	•	F1-score
+	- F1-score
-	•	Confusion Matrix
+	- Confusion Matrix

 Special attention is given to recall and F1-score due to their importance in medical prediction tasks.

 ⸻

-Results
+##Results
-	•	Both baseline models show signs of overfitting, with high training accuracy and lower validation accuracy.
+	- Both baseline models show signs of overfitting, with high training accuracy and lower validation accuracy.
-	•	Hyperparameter tuning significantly reduces the accuracy gap between training and test sets.
+	- Hyperparameter tuning significantly reduces the accuracy gap between training and test sets.
-	•	The tuned XGBoost model still shows some overfitting, likely due to dataset size and model complexity.
+	- The tuned XGBoost model still shows some overfitting, likely due to dataset size and model complexity.
-  	•	The tuned Random Forest model outperforms XGBoost on this dataset.
+  	- The tuned Random Forest model outperforms XGBoost on this dataset.
 It may be attributed to the characteristics of the dataset and the limited hyperparameter tuning applied to XGBoost.

 Overall, tuning improves generalization performance for both models.

 ⸻

-Requirements
+##Requirements

 To run the notebook locally, make sure you have the following Python libraries installed:
-	•	pandas
+	- pandas
-	•	numpy
+	- numpy
-	•	scikit-learn
+	- skicit-learn
-	•	xgboost
+	- xgboost
-	•	matplotlib
+	- matplotlib

 ⸻

-Acknowledgments
+##Acknowledgments

 This project was completed as an independent machine learning project to practice model comparison, overfitting analysis, and hyperparameter tuning techniques.